alisoliman/realtime-api-workshop/03-voice-rag/README.md

 1. Go back to the main page of your Azure AI Search.
 1. Copy and store the URL of your AI Search, you will need this later.
 1. If you want to leverage key based authentication, navigate to "Settings -> Keys".
 Create a new query key and copy and store this value.
-1. If you want to leverage user identity authentication, navigate to "Access control (IAM)" and add your user to the "Search Service Contributor" role.
+1. If you want to leverage user identity authentication, navigate to "Access control (IAM)" and grant your user the "Search Service Contributor" role.

 ## Run VoiceRAG sample